 July 24th Nettlebed.
 SpanFest warm up gig.
 Included John Kirkpatrick.

 This time Spanfest was held at Stanford Hall.
 Initially it was advertised as a 3 day festival at Kentwell Hall (picture below) , but it was reduced down to one day and moved to Standford Hall (announced 18th April) Leicestershire.
 Probably moved due to low ticket sales in the first year, although ,Maddy said it was because of a "confusion" (?).
 The general view is that Kentwell Hall is privately owned and hosting festivals was just not something they felt comfortable with.
-They also confirmed that they lost money and assurances they needed to avoid a loss this time around from Park Records were not forthcoming, and so a repeat in terms of numbers was probably not attractive.
+They also confirmed that they lost money and assurances they needed (more money upfront probably) to avoid a loss this time around from Park Records were not forthcoming, and so a repeat in terms of numbers was probably not attractive.
 The venue has not since hosted any concert/festival.

 Other acts included The Ukulele Orchestra of Great Britain, Whapweasel and Maddy Prior alongside Steeleye.
 The day went well considering it was not widely advertised (as usual) and there was an estimated 800-1,000 sized crowd.
 And the beer didn't run out this time.